Stewed Squash and Tomatoes

 • salt and pepper to taste

-• In a medium pot, heat water or oil on med-high and saute onions for a few minutes, until translucent.
-Add garlic and cook until fragrant.
+• In a medium pot, heat oil on medium high heat.
+Add onions and saute 5 minutes or until translucent.
+Add garlic and cook 1 minute, until fragrant.

 • Toss in sliced squash.
 Add juice from stewed tomatoes to pot, rough chop the tomatoes, then add them as well.